Contributor Guide#

 Note

-Consider sections 1 and 2 as a style guide.
-In order to be added to the library, you must have: #. a fully published and hosted book and #. metadata that follows the structure described in section 3!
+Consider sections 1 and 2 (Write your book and Build your book) and as a style guide.
+In order to be added to the library, you must have a fully published, hosted book that includes a landing page file (markdown or similar) AND metadata that follows the structure described in section 3 (Prepare your book to be added to the library)!

 Write your book#